 To pro-actively manage our tax affairs to maximise sustainable value for our shareholders while operating in compliance with applicable laws.

-The Tax Policy applies to all subsidiaries with in the DAZN Group, including any entity controlled by DAZN Group Ltd.
+The Tax Policy applies to all subsidiaries with in the DAZN Group, including any entity controlled by DAZN Group Limited.

-It applies to all taxes, including corporate income tax, VAT, sales, property and employment related taxes.
+It applies to all taxes, including corporate income tax, VAT, sales, digital services tax, property and employment related taxes.

-The Tax Policy is approved by the DAZN Board and owned by the Head of Tax and Treasury, who is responsible for its implementation.
+The Tax Policy is approved by the DAZN Board and owned by the Group Tax Director, who is responsible for its implementation.

-The primary operational responsibility for taxation within the Group rests with the Group Tax team headed by the Head of Tax and Treasury and comprising of a number of tax professionals.
+The primary operational responsibility for taxation within the Group rests with the Group Tax team headed by the Group Tax Director and comprising of a number of tax professionals.
 The primary responsibility for employment taxes rests with the Human Resources team.

 Board level oversight is provided by the Group Chief Financial Officer who is also the Senior Accounting Officer.

 The Group Tax team is supported by the Group’s Finance and Legal teams and by the Group’s control framework including the Contract Approval Process and annual Senior Accounting Officer reviews.
 The Group Tax team is accountable for ensuring that tax risks within processes are appropriately identified and managed using a RACI (Responsible, Accountable, Consulted, Informed) methodology.

 When the need arises, the expertise of our Group Tax team is supplemented by the use of suitably qualified external tax advisors.

 Tax risk arises from entering into transactions that have an uncertain tax outcome.
 The tax treatment of transactions is considered as part of the overall commercial assessment of a business opportunity.
 The Group operates in a dynamic multinational environment in the digital market space.
 The management of the Group’s tax affairs is a complex process and as such, there will inevitably be risks which may result in the incorrect application of tax rules or calculation of tax returns.